pepopowitz/cypress-is-neat/slides/src/04-cypress-at-artsy.md

 2) (not much control)

 3) fake users:
-3a) have to store them in the real db
+3a) have to store them in the live db
 3b) have to store _creds_ somewhere the tests can access

 ---